- 22 Jul 2025

 EMA has an automated process that sends application data and associated documents to the Slate SFTP server.
 The data and documents are then imported through an automated process using standard source formats in Slate.

-If your institution already receives data from the Standard Application Online, you likely have an application-scoped field representing the SAO Application ID in Database → Fields.
-If you find this field, you can move to the next section.
+Go to Database → Fields.
+If your institution already receives data from the Standard Application Online, you likely have an application-scoped field representing the SAO Application ID here.
+If you find this field, move on to step 2.

 If you don’t have this field: